greengorych/greengorych.io/docs/projects/index.md

 ---
 description: >-
-  Personal development projects, tools, configuration files, and documentation.
+  Development projects: configuration files and documentation.
+title: >-
+  Development projects: configuration files and technical documentation
 ---

 # Projects

-This section provides a list of my personal projects and links to instructions on how to use them.
+This section provides a list of development projects and links to instructions on how to use them.

 ## wsl-configs

+---

 [**wsl-configs**][wsl-configs] – a repository containing a curated collection of configuration files for Windows Subsystem for Linux (WSL).